sachinkumar9090/RALibCoGent-Integration/README.md

         Command :java --version
         if found : java 24.x.x.
         else : Downlaod latest java jdk in your system

-Step 3: Now To run this RALibCoGent-Integration file Use this command on Terminal

-        --> cmake . or cmake CMakeLists.txt

 ## For Windows User Only

 Step 1: Install Python 3